xiuyechen/FishExplorer/README.md

 - Run "LoadGUI.m" to open GUI. (take note to add full code dir to MATLAB search path)

 - Load data from a fish by selecting the fish ID number in the dropdown menu "Load fish #" under "General" tab.
+(If you downloaded data for only 1 example fish, load fish 6.)

 - Main code is in "GUI_FishExplorer.m".
 Follow tips at the top of the code to navigate.